 In Asia, like Africa, there is an imminent need for HIV/AIDS programmes and initiatives, particularly for mobile populations such as migrant workers.
 Although HIV/AIDS came later to Asia, its spread has been swift.
-Some of the most populous countries in the world, such as China, India and Indonesia, are seeing signs of rapid increases, so unless serious measures are taken to stem the epidemic, the consequences could be ravaging.
+Some of the most populous countries in the world, such as China, India and Indonesia, are seeing signs of rapid increases, so unless serious measures are taken to stem the epidemic, the consequences could be ravaging.21 programme focused on mobility and HIV/AIDS.

-In response to the growing HIV/AIDS crisis in Asia, CARAM Asia, a regional network of NGOs from South and Southeast Asia, initiated an action research programme focused on mobility and HIV/AIDS.
 Between the CARAM Asia NGO partners, programme objectives include the production of information on the health status of migrant workers and their particular vulnerabilities; advocacy work to improve the living conditions of migrants; the development of grassroots interventions focused on the health of migrants, especially HIV/AIDS education and improved access to health facilities; and the overall protection and advancement of the health and labour rights of migrants.
 CARAM Asia has also played an important role in drawing attention to specific issues and challenges in working with migrant workers, focusing on issues like the feminisation of migration and migrant workers' level of mobility, specific fears, constraints on time and availability, and documentation status.